sultanraheem/python-forecast-dashboard/README.md

 ### Forecasting Scenarios

-The dashboard models three scenarios—best, middle, and worst, for each platform over 180 days.
+The dashboard models three scenarios, best, middle, and worst, for each platform over 180 days.

 Even in the worst-case scenario, TikTok is projected to grow, thanks to its strong initial momentum and higher growth rate.